rezual/nge_2_re/CONTRIBUTING.md

 The following is the game's directory hierarchy:

 - **umd0:/PSP_GAME/SYSDIR/**
 	- `EBOOT.BIN`: Encrypted game code.
-Applying translation patches to it requires decrypting it first or applying translation patches during run-time via an seplugin.
-We've not yet tackled this problem besides applying game code translation patches temporarily as run-time cheat codes
+Applying translation patches to it requires decrypting it first or applying translation patches during run-time via a CFW seplugin.
+We've not yet tackled this problem besides applying game code translation patches temporarily as run-time Cwcheat cheat codes
 	- `BOOT.BIN`: On new PSP games, like NGE2, a file filled with zeroes.
 This is the file developers send to Sony, which Sony encrypts (& zeroes) to make EBOOT.bin
 - **umd0:/PSP_GAME/USRDIR/**
-	- `btdemo`: Maps, models, animations, and textures of battle stages, angels, and evas
+	- `btdemo`: Maps, models, animations, and textures of battle stages, angels, and Evas
 	- `btface`: Character battle expressions, for use in Eva intercom
 	- `btl`: Battle menu textures, and certain event scripts
 	- `chara`: Models, textures, and animations for characters, but looks like most are unused (see `map`)